CenterOnBudget/r-intro-training/README.md

 - [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund
 - [Hands-On Programming with R](https://rstudio-education.github.io/hopr/) by Garrett Grolemund

+If you've already read the above resources and would like to further deepen your understanding of R, I recommend checking out [Advanced R](https://adv-r.hadley.nz/index.html) by Hadley Wickham.

 ## Organization